parenthealth/ssr_parenthood_physical-activity/README.md

 	- SOEP: Socio-economic Panel (SOEP), Data of 1984-2019, (SOEP-Core, v36, EU Edition), DOI: 10.5684/soep.core.v36eu Practical information on accessing the data and storing it on your personal storage device can be found in the Master-Do file under section #4.
 4. After setting up the raw data, run the rest of the CPF master do-File.
 You should now have created a CPF dataset (CPF-pa.dta) with harmonized covariates within the folder 3_pdta\cpf\01cpf-out.
 5. Run the file 00master-ph-exercise-com in 1_scripts\pa to construct and analyze the harmonized dataset.
-All log-files, tables and figures should then be available in the specific subfolders.
+All log-files, tables and figures should then be available in the output folder.

+Please mail to [Linden Research](mailto:research@linden-online.com) if anything is not working properly.